Left-right splitting of elliptic flow due to directed flow in heavy ion collisions: Abstract

 \section{Abstract}

 Recently the splitting of elliptic flow $v_2$ at finite rapidities has been proposed as a result of the global vorticity in non-central relativistic heavy ion collisions.
-Using a multi-phase transport model that automatically includes the vorticity field and flow fluctuations, we confirm the left-right (i.e., on opposite sides of the impact parameter axis) splitting of the elliptic flow at finite rapidities.
-However, we find that this $v_2$ splitting is a result of the non-zero directed flow $v_1$ at finite rapidities, with the splitting magnitude $\approx 8v_1/3\pi$.
-As a result, the $v_2$ splitting vanishes at zero transverse momentum ($\pt$), and its magnitude and sign may have non-trivial dependences on $\pt$, centrality, collision energy, and hadron species.
-Since the left-right $v_2$ splitting is a combined effect of $v_1$ and $v_2$, it will benefit studies of the three-dimensional structure and dynamics of the dense matter.
+In this study, we find that this left-right (i.e., on opposite sides of the impact parameter axis) splitting of the elliptic flow at finite rapidities is a result of the non-zero directed flow $v_1$, with the splitting magnitude $\approx 8v_1(1-3v_2)/(3\pi)$.
+We also use a multi-phase transport model, which automatically includes the vorticity field and flow fluctuations, to confirm the $v_2$ splitting.
+In addition, we find that the analytical expectations for the $v_2$ splitting work for the raw $v_2$ and $v_1$ (i.e., before event plane resolutions are applied) measured relative to either the first- or second-order event plane.
+Since the $v_2$ splitting is mostly driven by $v_1$, it vanishes at zero transverse momentum ($p_{\rm T}$), and its magnitude and sign may have non-trivial dependencies on $p_{\rm T}$, centrality, collision energy, and hadron species.